 USA Archaeology Museum

-The museum showcases Gulf Coast artifacts and covers over 12,000 years of prehistory and history.
+The USA Archaeology Museum showcases Gulf Coast artifacts and covers over 12,000 years of prehistory and history.
 Artifacts are contextualized using a series of life-size scenic representations depicting archaeologists at work and glimpses into the ways of life of ancient Woodland cultures, mound-building Mississippian peoples, early French settlers, and an African American family after the Civil War.
-Learn more and plan your visit here.
+Learn more and plan your visit.

 This 140-foot bell tower stands tall on South's campus.
 The tower is named in honor of President Gordon Moulton, the university's second president.
 Just across the street stands a statue of Southpaw, the university's mascot.
 This statue is part of the Gwin Sculpture Collection.